English - Teaching & Learning

 Dundonald 100 Books to Read

-100 Books to Read when you leave year 2,4 & 6' are a kind of self-service mini library for KS1, lower and uppper KS2.
+The '100 Books to Read when you leave year 2,4 & 6' are a kind of self-service mini library for KS1, lower and upper KS2.
 We have recently refreshed the list, buying dozens of new titles to provide a more up to date and diverse choice reflecting our multicultural and inclusive school.
-The lists offer a selection of texts - classic and modern, fiction and non-fiction - designed to appeal to children at different ages.
-They are not a 'best 100 list' and nor are they exhaustive (there are plenty of other great books available!) but there is something there for everyone.

 Curriculum Implementation - Writing

-• Write a range of genres and for different purposes
+- Write a range of genres and for different purposes, in meaningful contexts.

-• Use cursive handwriting which supports correct letter formation and spelling
+- Develop handwriting which supports correct letter formation and spelling (age and stage appropriate).

 Curriculum Implementation - Handwriting

-.
 Letterjoin is a cursive handwriting scheme which develops children’s handwriting from pre-cursive line and pattern making exercises, through simple letter shapes and joins to fully cursive writing.
 It is a highly interactive programme, with animated videos of letter formation, iPad compatible, and also supports the children’s understanding and development of grammar, punctuation and spelling through practical tasks and exercises.
-We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.
-As a catalyst to speedy handwriting we encourage parents and carers to use the Letter-join resources at home.

 Curriculum Map